thimpat/c-for-node/README.md

 C-node is a module that allows invoking C code from your nodeJs application.
-The module uses TCC under the hood
+It does not use node-gyp but the TCC compiler.

-## Installation
+# Installation

 ```shell
 npm install c-node